temporalio/documentation/docs/dev-guide/golang/features.md

 :::tip Support, stability, and dependency info

-- This feaure is currently only available in the Go SDK
+- This feature is currently available only in the Go SDK.

 :::